 Get your facilitators’ commitment to help you through the process.
 Facilitators who are too busy to explain what you need to know aren’t facilitators.

 Remember this: a team building workshop must be tailor-fit to your team because your team is unique.

 Remember this also: your contract with your team building facilitator must include the assessment, design, development, implementation, and evaluation of your team building program.
 You must not shortchange yourself.
-You do not save money buy short-circuiting the team building process.
+You do not save money by short-circuiting the team-building process.

 5. More importantly, you have to get the commitment of your team members.
-You can start by asking them to answer for you some questions:
+You can start by asking them to answer some questions:

 a.
 What do you think is the purpose of our team?

 b.
 What support do you need from our team?